The 20 Best Tubular Aggregate Myopathy Doctors in Canada

 St. Catharines, ON, CA

-Val Fajardo practices in St. Catharines, Canada.
+Val Fajardo practices practicing medicine in St. Catharines, Canada.
 Fajardo is rated as an Experienced expert by MediFind in the treatment of Tubular Aggregate Myopathy.
-Their top areas of expertise are Muscle Atrophy, Hyperglycerolemia, Duchenne Muscular Dystrophy, Obesity, and Tenotomy.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Muscle Atrophy, Hyperglycerolemia, Duchenne Muscular Dystrophy, Becker Muscular Dystrophy, and Tenotomy.

 Experienced in Tubular Aggregate Myopathy